Samuele95/parkinson-repast-kit/README.md

 3. **Collect data:**
    Use the `DataCollector` class to gather statistics during the simulation.

-## Model Logic
-The model includes several agents and their interactions:
-- **Neurons:** Produce dopamine, can degenerate, interact with Lewy bodies, request mitochondria from astrocytes.
-- **Astrocytes:** Support neurons by transferring mitochondria, can be deactivated by pro-inflammatory cytokines.
-- **Microglia:** Produce cytokines in response to Lewy bodies, participate in inflammatory responses.
-- **Cytokines:** Interact with neurons, astrocytes, and microglia, influencing their states.
-- **Mitochondria:** Produce dopamine within neurons, can be transferred between neurons, destroyed under stress.

-## Formal Model Description
-PRKModel uses a combination of S[b] Calculus and Ambient Calculus to formally describe the interactions and behaviors of the agents.
-This approach captures both the discrete state transitions and the spatial relationships among agents, ensuring a comprehensive and precise simulation of Parkinson's disease progression.

-## Parkinson's Disease
-Parkinson's disease is characterized by the death of dopamine-producing neurons in the brain.
-The model simulates key aspects such as dopamine deficiency, Lewy body formation, and neuroinflammation to provide insights into the disease's progression.

 ### Further Reading:
 - [Parkinson's Disease Overview - Mayo Clinic](https://www.mayoclinic.org/diseases-conditions/parkinsons-disease/symptoms-causes/syc-20376055)
 - [Parkinson's Disease - National Institute on Aging](https://www.nia.nih.gov/health/parkinsons-disease)